 And my final tip for Westies who don’t like being home alone – don’t make a big deal of leaving the house.
-Don’t let your Westie go to the door with you and try to leave when he is not looking.
-And, when you come back home, don’t make a big deal of that either.
-I know you are excited to see your furry friend too, but try not to get your Westie overexcited.
+Don’t let your Westie go to the door with you.
+Try to leave when he is not looking.
+And, when you return home, don’t make a big deal of that either.
+I know you are excited to see your furry friend, but try not to get your Westie overexcited.

 As I mentioned before, barking is how your Westie talks to you.
-If you understand why he is barking, you have a much better chance of being able to fix it.
-The previous reason for barking was boredom, but the next one I want to mention is fear.
+If you understand why your Westie is barking, you have a much better chance of being able to fix it.
+The previous reason for Westie barking was boredom, but the next one I want to mention is fear.

 There are so many examples of fear barking.
 My Westie used to bark in a high pitch when she saw moving windshield wipers while riding in the car.
 It was crazy, and every person in the vehicle had to cover their ears (except the poor driver)!

-You can also try calming soft chews, but I would call a veterinarian first to ensure it is safe for your dog.
-Perhaps, you have a friend willing to offer his home during the day.
-There are many other options; you just need to decipher what your Westie fears and then try different solutions until you find what is best for you and your Westie.
+There are many other options; you just need to decipher what your Westie fears and try different solutions until you find what is best for you and your Westie.

 How Do I Stop My Westie Barking?